January 7, 2026

 Reminder: Complete the Week 1 Assignment on BrightSpace before the end of the day on Sunday!

-Open our Day 1 Notebook and let’s get started.
+Open a new Colab notebook from your Google Drive or open the pre-built Day 1 Notebook and let’s get started.

 Jupyter notebooks allow mixtures of executable Python code along with formatted text.